Zero-shot CT Super-Resolution using Diffusion-based 2D Projection Priors and Signed 3D Gaussians: Experiments

-We used two large-scale chest X-ray datasets for unconditional training of our 2D X-ray upsampling diffusion model. \textbf{ChestX-ray14\footnote[2]{https://nihcc.app.box.com/v/ChestXray-NIHCC}} comprises 112,120 frontal-view images, and \textbf{CheXpert\footnote[3]{https://stanfordmlgroup.github.io/competitions/chexpert/}} contains 80,845 frontal and lateral-view images.
-All images were resized to $512^2$ resolution.
+\textbf{Dataset.} \textbf{[2D]} We train our unconditional diffusion model on two large-scale X-ray datasets resized to 512$\times$512.
+ChestX-ray14\footnote[2]{https://nihcc.app.box.com/v/ChestXray-NIHCC} (112,120 frontal images) and CheXpert\footnote[3]{https://stanfordmlgroup.github.io/competitions/chexpert/} (80,845 frontal and lateral images). \textbf{[3D]} Evaluation is performed on UHRCT~\cite{chu2023topology} (20/10 train/test split) and MELA (60/20/20 train/val/test split).
+Volumes are resized to 512$^3$, clipped to [-512, 3071], and normalized to [0, 1].
+LR volumes are generated via Gaussian smoothing followed by sinc interpolation.
+Note that our zero-shot learning uses only test sets.